-Your leaders want it, your employees are ready, now is the time to get your electronic filing system in order.
+Your leaders want it, and your employees are ready, now is the time to get your electronic filing system in order.
 You apprehensively make the call.
 “HELP!
 How do I do this?”

 1. Enable Leaders to Speak About Their Truth

 You need to include your leaders early and often.
 Let them try it out.
 Get them to experience how the new system will work.
-Allow them to upload a document, enter metadata keywords, search for the documents, email an attachment instead of a file, as many of the steps as possible that they might have to do on a day-to-day basis.
+Allow them to upload a document, enter metadata keywords, search for the documents, email an attachment instead of a file, and do as many of the steps as possible that they might have to do on a day-to-day basis.
 These are all essential basic steps that enable the leader to lead by learning.
 Once they have done these things, get them to speak from their perspective.
 How was it to add a document?
 Easy or frustrating?
-Was there a big learning curve or is it just something that needs to become a habit?
+Was there a big learning curve, or is it just something that needs to become a habit?

 Is there anything missing?
 Did it cover all of their needs?
 Making sure your leaders are able to do what they expect their team to do is huge!
 It is really important for the leaders of your company to gain personal experience using the new electronic filing system.

 It would be fun to talk about reporting, workflows, automatically taking an email attachment and filing it in a certain spot, notifying someone else, enabling them to track it, and so many other things.
 However, we must start with the basics.
 The foundation of how your content is organized, how your documents are catalogued and indexed, which content you want to keep, and the ability to control versions.
 You want a central repository where everything is organized.
 Operating files, reports, project files, templates, research, and knowledge, all the basic things.